Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding: Methods

 \subsection{Preprocessing}

 Due to the complicated situations of contactless fingerprints, it is essential to minimize the variations within training data to strengthen the robustness of the proposed network.
-Similar to previous studies \cite{Dabouei2019}\cite{grosz2022contact}\cite{cui2023monocular}, we primarily standardize contactless fingerprint images from three perspectives: contrast, pose, and ridge frequency.
+Similar to previous studies \cite{Dabouei2019}\cite{grosz2022contact}\cite{cui2023monocular}\cite{dong2023syn}, we primarily standardize contactless fingerprint images from four perspectives: segmentation, contrast, pose and ridge frequency.

-Firstly, as contactless fingerprint images are often captured under different lighting conditions, it is crucial to unify the overall brightness range of the images.
-For datasets like UWA\cite{zhou2014benchmark} and CFPose\cite{tan2020towards}, we initially selected region with grayscale values greater than 15 as the foreground region.
-The maximum convex hull of these regions is identified as a mask, followed by the application of histogram equalization to normalize the contrast of the segmented images while minimizing the effect of noise.

-Secondly, the finger's shape is also captured during contactless fingerprint capture.
-The finger's shape allows us to directly obtain the centerline of the finger through the contour in the preprocessing stage.
-Rotating the finger's centerline to a vertical position eliminates rotations along the $z$-axis, providing a certain level of normalization.

-Lastly, the scale of contactless fingerprint capture varies significantly, leading to substantial variations in the frequency of captured fingerprint ridge lines.
-It is necessary to normalize ridge frequency, which could affect fingerprint recognition.
-Thus, the ridge frequency in the central region of the fingerprint is balanced to 10 pixels across fingerprint images, avoiding affecting the subsequential feature extraction and matching steps.
+In fingerprint recognition tasks, attention is usually focused only on the first phalanx.
+Similar to Dong and Kumar \cite{dong2023syn}, we employ SOLOv2 \cite{wang2020solov2} for the segmentation of the first phalanx.
+We annotated the first 912 images in the ZJU dataset for SOLOv2 training and validation, and segmented the remaining part of the ZJU dataset, as well as the UWA \cite{zhou2014benchmark} and CFPose \cite{tan2020towards} datasets.
+We then employ the same method as in \cite{cui2023monocular} to adjust fingerprint contrast, orient the fingerprints correctly, and unify ridge frequency.